Security-Onion-Solutions/securityonion-docs/pfsense.rst

 pfSense
 =======

 pfSense is a free and open firewall that can be found at https://www.pfsense.org/.
 Security Onion has a couple of options for ingesting logs from pfSense firewalls: a simple parser and the more comprehensive Elastic Integration for pfSense.
 We recommend using the more comprehensive option by following the steps in the Elastic Integration section below.
-You can also follow along with our Youtube video at https://www.youtube.com/watch?v=aoH8qZwAxek.
+You can also follow along with our video at https://www.youtube.com/watch?v=aoH8qZwAxek.

 Simple Parser
 -------------